 Factors that increase a person’s risk of contracting HIV include:

 - having sex with a person who has HIV or is at high risk of HIV

 - having another sexually transmitted infection

-Pregnant women should undergo HIV testing so that they can receive treatment if the results are positive.
+Pregnant people should undergo HIV testing so that they can receive treatment if the results are positive.
 Receiving treatment during pregnancy reduces the risk of transmitting HIV to the baby.

 A false-positive HIV test result can cause conflicting emotions.
-It is important to discuss the reasons for the inaccuracy with the healthcare provider and ask about options.
+It is important to discuss the reasons for the inaccuracy with a healthcare professional and ask about options.

 Everyone should receive HIV testing at least once.
-Pregnant people and those with increased risk should undergo testing more often.
+Pregnant people and those with increased odds of contracting HIV should undergo testing more often.

 For people in the United States, this CDC locator can help identify nearby HIV testing.

-To prevent the virus’ transmission, use a condom during sexual activity, refrain from sharing needles, and consider male circumcision.
+To prevent the virus’ transmission, use a condom during sexual activity, refrain from sharing drug-injection equipment, and consider penis (penile) circumcision.